Most injuries to muscles and the tissues that connect them result from injuries or overuse.

 People should be checked for fractures and dislocations as well as ligament, tendon, and muscle injuries.
 Sometimes doctors must first make sure that there are no fractures before they do parts of this evaluation.

 Doctors ask the person (or a witness) to describe what happened.
 The person may not remember how an injury occurred or cannot describe it accurately.
 Knowing how the injury occurred can help doctors determine the type of injury.
-For example, if a person reports that a snap or pop occurred, the cause may be an injury to a ligament or tendon.
+For example, if a person reports that a snap or pop occurred, the cause may be an injury to a ligament or tendon (or a fracture).
 Also, doctors ask in which direction the joint was stressed during the injury.
 This information can help doctors determine which ligaments and/or bones may be damaged.

 Doctors also ask when the pain started.
 If it started immediately after the injury, the cause may be a severe sprain.
 If the pain began hours to days later, the injury is usually minor.
 If the pain is more severe than expected for the injury or if the pain steadily worsens during the first hours after the injury, compartment syndrome may have developed or blood flow may be disrupted.